GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 Replace the following values:
 - `JOB_NAME`: The name for the Cloud Scheduler job.
 - `SERVICE_URL`: The service URL of the Cloud Run service.
-- `SERVICE_ACCOUNT_EMAIL`: The email address for the service account.
+- `SERVICE_ACCOUNT_EMAIL`: The email address for the service account created above.
 - `PATH_TO_PAYLOAD`: Path to payload JSON file.
 ```
 gcloud scheduler jobs create http \